kohkaixun/tp/docs/UserGuide.md

 Format: `help`
 * Opens a new window which displays the list of supported commands in InternBuddy, and provides a link to InternBuddy's user guide where you can view more detailed information about each command.
+Figure 15 shows how the Help Window looks like.
 * You can click on the <button>Copy URL</button> button to copy the link to your clipboard.

 ![Help Command](images/ug-help-window.png)
-   <p style="text-align: center;">Figure XX: Help Window</p>
+   <p style="text-align: center;">Figure 15: Help Window</p>

 <br/>